Urinary tract infection: Children

+Low-dose antibiotics slightly reduce the risk of recurrent UTIs in children.
+However, the benefit is small; many children stop having repeat infections without antibiotics, and antibiotic use can increase the likelihood that future UTIs will be resistant to treatment.
 Circumcision of boys has been observed to exhibit a strong protective effect against UTIs, with some research suggesting as much as a 90% reduction in symptomatic UTI incidence among male infants, if they are circumcised.
 The protective effect is even stronger in boys born with urogenital abnormalities.